-Net gains (losses) from investment activities in the interim consolidated statements of comprehensive income (loss) consist primarily of the realized and unrealized gains and losses on investments (including foreign exchange gains and losses attributable to foreign denominated investments and related activities).
+Net gains (losses) from investment activities in the Consolidated Statements of Comprehensive Income (Loss) consist primarily of the realized and unrealized gains and losses on investments (including foreign exchange gains and losses attributable to foreign denominated investments and related activities).
 Unrealized gains or losses result from changes in the fair value of these investments during the period.
 Upon disposition of an investment, previously recognized unrealized gains or losses are reversed and an offsetting realized gain or loss is recognized in the current period.